 2. Generating and Sending Invoices

-- Automate invoice creation to reduce errors.
+- Automate invoice creation to reduce errors in account receivable management.

 3. Tracking Payments and Follow-Ups

-- Implement reminders and escalation strategies.
+- Implement reminders and escalation strategies for better receivables management.

-- Offer multiple payment options for convenience.
+- Offer multiple payment options for convenience, enhancing payments & receivables management.

 4. Handling Delinquent Accounts